A one-stop source about accessory dwelling units, multigenerational homes, laneway houses, ADUs, granny flats, in-law units…

 “We live in our garage.”

 The comment always draws an interesting response…and usually finds us having to move toward more backstory.
-Our garage/home is an ADU that we designed and built ourselves to fit our new lifestyle.
+Our garage/home is an ADU that we designed and built as the initial zenbox design project to fit our new lifestyle.

 Our ADU is actually the culmination of several years of us redefining and redesigning our lives.
 7 years ago we were living in a 5+ bedroom house with garage, attic and basement- all packed to the gills.
 We couldn’t imagine ever living anywhere else and couldn’t imagine how we would cram any more “important” items into our dwindling space.